dgcfung/blogger-2020/README.md

 # Blogger-2020-app

 Note: This repo was corrupted after pull down of previous commit.
 I attempted the "git revert" command but was unsuccessful in restoring repo.
 I created a new repo to continue working.
-Link to new repot: https://git.generalassemb.ly/dgcfung/blogger-2020-backup
+Link to new repo: https://git.generalassemb.ly/dgcfung/blogger-2020-backup

 ## Overview